 General Secondary Education

 The general secondary education covers grades 10, 11 and 12.
 It comprises of a common first year followed by specialization in Science or Arts.
 At the end of the twelfth year, pupils are required to sit for an examination in order to receive the secondary school leaving certificate (Shahadat Al-Thanawiya Al-Amma).

 Technical secondary education provides both preparatory and secondary cycles.
 The preparatory cycle provides an Engineering course for gaining the fundamental skills that lead to the Intermediate Certificate.
 Technical secondary education consists of 3 major streams:

 At the end of the technical- secondary cycle, a Technical Secondary Diploma is awarded.

 Higher education in UAE is offered at universities, higher colleges of technology (HCT) and other higher education institutes.
 The UAE comprises of many higher education institutions, both public and private.

 The adult education has been more emphasized in the country.
 The state runs special illiteracy eradication programs along with the Women Federation society.

 Special Education - Children With Special Needs

 The government of the UAE focuses on supporting the students with special needs.
 A special department was formed in the Ministry of Education to serve the children with special needs and to empower them with knowledge.
-The UAE has signed the optional protocol to the UN convention on the Rights of Persons with Disabilities and Federal law 29/2006 that guarantees rights for people with special needs.
-Vocational and rehabilitation centres have been established throughout the country.
-Additionally, the ministry is constantly focuses on improving the facilities for special needs children and efforts are made to include special needs students in mainstream educational settings.
+The UAE has signed the optional protocol to the UN convention on the Rights of Persons with Disabilities.
+The ministry constantly focuses on improving the facilities for special needs children and efforts are made to include special needs students in mainstream educational settings.